Most DUIs in California are charged as misdemeanors. However, you can be charged with a felony DUI under four circumstances:

 - A fine of up to $10,000 plus thousands in other costs

-- Losing your drivers license for at least 3 years
+- Losing your driver’s license for at least three years

-DUI is only charged as murder under certain circumstances.
+The courts only charge a DUI as murder under certain circumstances.
 Under the law, “murder” usually means you had an intent to kill someone.
 Alternatively, it means intentionally doing something that you knew was likely to kill someone.
-It’s this second definition of murder that is used in DUI cases.
+The court uses this second definition of murder in DUI cases.

 - You have been convicted of a DUI charge before